 - (a) The [Texas Commission on Law Enforcement] by rule shall require an officer to complete a one-time basic education and training program on the trafficking of persons.
-The program must: - (1) consist of at least four hours of training; and - (2) include a review of the substance of Sections 20A.02 [Trafficking of persons] and 43.05 [Compelling prostitution], Penal Code.
+The program must: - (1) consist of at least four hours of training; and - (2) include a review of the substance of Sections 20A.02 [Trafficking of persons] and 43.05 - [Compelling prostitution], Penal Code. - (b) The commission shall make available to each officer a voluntary advanced education, instruction, and training program on the trafficking of persons and compelling prostitution prohibited under Sections 20A.02 and 43.05, Penal Code.